Progress report for ENE23-184

 This project fosters collaboration and connection between ASPs and agritourism operators by first determining the greatest perceived needs of agritourism operators and training ASPs that work with them to meet those needs.
 The host university delayed releasing funds but the team has met several times to form project teams and begun developing informaion related to three project areas (litigation and legal concerns, the agritourism operator survey, and site visit questions for the case studies.
 The project will be working with another project which has a nationwide agritourism operator survey and has submitted questions to that project.
 That survey will be distributed next month (February 2024) and will close in April 2024.

-Educational Approach
+Educational approach

-The results of all of this background assessment will be combined to develop a curriculum for webinars and workshops.
+The results of this background assessment will be combined to develop a curriculum for webinars and workshops.
 Project will conduct webinars or workshops for at least 300 service providers including extension educators, food safety assessors, insurance agents, tourism professionals, and service providers from the Department of Ag, USDA, FSA, etc. Certified land use providers will participate through continuing education webinars.
 The participants will be recruited and retained by working with existing professional organizations whenever appropriate to offer continuing education for lawyers, service providers, etc.

 Agritourism Operators will be able to: